davezachry/pub/README.md

 - Automated routing based on page file structure.

 ## Directory Structure
+Everything needed to run Pub is contained in the "application" directory.
+Below details what's inside.

 - Templates - The global templates for layouts and pages.
 Typically contains shared elements across the website.
   - Default is the base.php template.
 Additional templates can be created and utilized at the page level.
 - Layouts - The layouts for various page types within the website.